 The wellbeing of people with lymphoma and their caregivers is the top priority of the Lymphoma Research Foundation (LRF).
 People with cancer, who are in active cancer treatment or have been previously been treated for cancer, older patients, and people with other serious chronic medical conditions, may be at higher risk should they contract the coronavirus (also called COVID-19).
 With this information and the population at large in mind, we are writing to provide an update on the steps we are taking to serve our community during this challenging time.

-To help prevent the spread of coronavirus and protect the health of our community, we have postponed all in-person events for at least the next eight weeks.
+To help prevent the spread of coronavirus and protect the health of our community, we have postponed all in-person events.
 LRF instead will use digital platforms such as webinars and teleconferences to deliver live patient education programming.
-We are also working with our expert Scientific Advisory Board and the Centers for Disease Control and Prevention (CDC) to develop materials for lymphoma patients and survivors that will help them understand the appropriate personal protective measures they can take until the virus is under control.
-In addition, LRF has begun developing a specialized fact sheet to address the most common questions that people with lymphoma may have regarding the coronavirus.
+We worked with our Scientific Advisory Board and the Centers for Disease Control and Prevention (CDC) to develop materials for lymphoma patients and survivors that will help them understand the appropriate personal protective measures they can take until the virus is under control.
+In addition, LRF developed a specialized fact sheet to address the most common questions that people with lymphoma may have regarding the coronavirus.
 The LRF website will be updated in the days and weeks ahead with information on these new programs.

 The decision to postpone LRF programs includes our fundraising and community events.
 We are grateful for the support of our generous volunteers, donors and sponsors across the country and wish to protect their health.